-Creating your own stay wet paint palette is not only a great way to save money by putting together your own as opposed to purchasing one from an art supplier, but it’s also a great way to retain the quality of your paints in progress as you work.
-Out of all the different kinds of palettes available, this kind is essential to anyone working in acrylics for this reason.
+Creating your own stay wet paint palette is not only a great way to save money by putting together your own as opposed to purchasing one from an art and craft supplier, but it’s also a great way to retain the quality of your paints in progress as you work.
+Out of all the different kinds of palettes available, this kind is essential to anyone working in water-based paints, like acrylics for this reason.

 Not too long ago, I was going through my closet and picked up what I thought was a storage bin for art supplies, much to my surprise when I removed the lid I found out it was a stay-wet palette!
 Whoda-thunk it!
 It actually belonged to a family friend who passed on and her daughter gave it to me along with a myriad of her other art materials.